-The Puma Uprise Mesh is offered in men’s sizes ranging from 7 to 14.
+The Puma Uprise Mesh is offered in men’s sizes.
 It has a low-top structure that allows the ankles to have a freer range of motion.
 The sock-like mesh upper instantly offers a soft feeling around the foot, complimented underfoot with a padded insole.
 Though a tongue-less, slip-on sneaker, the Puma Uprise Mesh has a four-lace system with a synthetic lace stand for a more secure fit.

 Those who would wear a pair of Puma Uprise Mesh will exude a modern vibe with the sneaker’s simple, stripped-down finish.
 The sleek sock-like silhouette can go along with quite a wide range of clothing, from the casual jeans-shirt combo to the sporty joggers-sweatshirt combo.